-Covid-19 coronavirus: Lockdown approaches but Jacinda Ardern says to stay at home now
+Covid 19 coronavirus: Lockdown approaches but Jacinda Ardern says to stay at home now

 KEY POINTS

-• Coronavirus alert level at 3, moving to alert level 4 at 11.59pm tonight

-• PM says to act as if already in lockdown - stay at home
+• Coronavirus alert level at 3, moving to alert level 4 at 11.59pm tonight - PM says to act as if already in lockdown and stay at home

 • All non-essential businesses or services - bars, cafes, gyms, cinemas - should already be closed